 When it comes to building a web page, SEO is just as important as how the website looks.
 Things have changed drastically over the past few years, and 2017 promises to bring even more changes.
 Remember when people would keywords stuff their content just to get a high ranking?
 While painful to read, it seemed to do the trick.
 These days, having good content is king.
-As a website developer and designer, much of what I do is getting my customers the best website possible.
+As a wordpress developer and designer, much of what I do is getting my customers the best website possible.
 However, once the site is up and running, it is up to my clients to give the content needed to keep them where they need to be in the search engines.
 If you are wondering what changes will happen in the new year, here are a few anticipations.

 Enhanced Mobile Experiences